robtech21/robtech21/README.md

 #### Email
 Email me [here](mailto:robert@megley.com) (Please include **'priority'** in the subject)

+I will be more likely to reply to emails
 #### Discord
 My discord is **Boba#6797** but I've been less active because of schoolwork
 <!--